 I unexpectedly received an interview call for the job and that too for a senior role in an investment firm even though I had zero formal work experience in the stock market!
 And this was the phase in my life during which I was about to experience the power of compounding knowledge in action.

 All those hundreds of hours which I had spent during the previous year at the hotel reading the blog articles had built a strong intellectual foundation for me in investing (this is what I was lacking during my first three stock market job interviews in US) and I excelled in all the three rounds of my job interview (body language derives from self-confidence and self-confidence in turns derives from knowledge).

-I was offered the role of Portfolio Manager of Global Equities and it was like a dream come true for me.
+I was offered the role of Portfolio Manager and it was like a dream come true for me.
 Today, even after achieving financial freedom, I continue to work in my job because I just love the work that I get to do and the icing on the cake is that I get paid for getting to learn and improve every day.

 Ravi: WOW, that’s a fascinating story.
 I completely agree on finding your passion part.
 As Steve Jobs said “The Only way to do great work is to love what you do”.
 It is a beautiful thing when passion meets profession.